A complete guide to finding the best Confluence AI chatbot (2026)

 Expert Verified

 In this guide, we’ll walk through the different ways to bring AI into your Confluence workspace.
-We'll look at everything from the built-in features to some powerful third-party tools, helping you find the right fit to finally unlock all that valuable knowledge your team has stored away.
+We'll look at everything from the built-in features to some powerful third-party tools, helping you find the right fit to unlock all that valuable knowledge your team has stored away.

 What is a Confluence AI chatbot?

 But not all of these chatbots are built the same.
-They can range from simple AI assistants that help you write content on a single page to more sophisticated platforms that connect Confluence with all your other company apps and work in places like Slack or Microsoft Teams.
+They can range from simple AI assistants that help you write content on a single page to more sophisticated platforms that connect Confluence with other company apps and work in places like Slack or Microsoft Teams.

 The built-in option: Atlassian Intelligence

 Atlassian has its own AI tool baked right in, called Atlassian Intelligence.
-It’s mainly designed to be a writing assistant and productivity booster that lives inside the Confluence editor, helping you work smarter with the content you’re already creating.
+It’s designed to be a sophisticated writing assistant and productivity booster that lives inside the Confluence editor, helping you work smarter with the content you’re already creating.

 Key features of Atlassian Intelligence